-Need some inspiration for your own Data Science Week event?
+Need some inspiration for your own Data Science Week activity?

-Or just want to see what fantastic events took place last year?
+Or just want to see what fantastic events took place in our last Data Science Week?

 Official DSW Launch: Perth

 6 May 2019, 3.00pm, Pawsey Supercomputing Centre, 26 Dick Perry Ave, Kensington WA

 This year’s launch event will focus on ‘Women in Data Science’ via a high-level panel discussing data science, the barriers and opportunities women in the industry face, practices to encourage diversity and emerging trends and topics in the field

 6 - 10 May 2019, ONLINE event

 What data do you dream of discovering?
 Have an idea to develop, or want to build on your business capability… SPUR powered by Landgate could help make your data discovery dream come true.